 8.)
 What documentation of your efforts will you be providing me?

 The answers to these questions can make the difference in whether you get the results you need and deserve.

 YEARS OF COMMITMENT AND DEDICATION TO INCLUSIVE DESIGN

-We have been educating on Web Accessibility for the past 5 years.
+We have been educating on Web Accessibility for over 10 years.
 Our specialty in Web Accessibility includes gaining education from the leaders in Web Accessibility field, testing and remediating websites, speaking with attorneys who are involved in legal cases pertaining to Accessibility, speaking to businesses about the VALUE of an Accessible website, presenting at small business events and at web designer education events.
 We consult with other designers to make their clients websites better.
 We educate and train do-it-yourselfers with hands-on workshops on Accessibility.

 We are available for presentations, custom workshops and consulting on Web Accessibility.
 The more we work together, the more Accessible the web will be for all.
 Accessibility is necessary for some and a benefit to all.

 For your own understanding, there are a few automated tools that can scan your website and give you a visual of potential errors.
 Automated scan tools will tell you that they are not always 100% and sometimes return false positives.
 No automated tool can provide a guaranteed results, however, it is a good place for you to start.